-- 81. As NZ IFRS 15 relates to revenue and the TDL is a revenue based levy, we have outlined our initial views on how it may impact the TDL, and in particular the treatment of revenue from bundled services. - 82.
+- 78. As NZ IFRS 15 relates to revenue and the TDL is a revenue-based levy, we have outlined our initial views on how it may impact the TDL, and in particular, the treatment of revenue from bundled services. - 79.
 In 2014, NZ IFRS 15 was issued by the relevant NZ standard setting body.
-IFRS 15 does not become mandatory until the 2018/19 TDL year, although QLPs may elect early adoption. - 83.
-NZ IFRS 15 will provide a single source of requirements for accounting for all contracts with customers (except for some specific exceptions, such as lease contracts and insurance contracts).

-- 84. NZ IFRS 15 requires a prescribed methodology to be followed to identify the revenue benefit from each "performance obligation" in a bundle.
-This approach is consistent with the separate revenue approach currently in our TDL methodology. - 85.
-NZ IFS 15 provides additional guidance for the recognition of revenue from bundles and terms contracts, both of which are common in the telecommunications sector. - 86.
-We expect that for some QLPs the adoption of NZ IFRS 15 will assist in completing their TDL disclosures, as it will make it easier to apply the separate revenue approach. - 87.
-When NZ IFS 15 becomes mandatory in the 2018/19 TDL year, QLPs are more likely to separately identify the telecommunications and non-telecommunication revenue earned from bundled offers.
+IFRS 15 does not become mandatory until the 2018/19 TDL year, although QLPs may elect early adoption. - 80.
+NZ IFRS 15 will provide a single source of requirements for accounting for all contracts with customers (except for some specific exceptions, such as lease contracts and insurance contracts). - 81.
+NZ IFRS 15 requires a prescribed methodology to be followed to identify the revenue benefit from each "performance obligation" in a bundle.
+This approach is consistent with the separate revenue approach currently in our TDL methodology. - 82.
+NZ IFS 15 provides additional guidance for the recognition of revenue from bundles and terms contracts, both of which are common in the telecommunications sector. - 83.
+We expect that for some QLPs the adoption of NZ IFRS 15 will assist in completing their TDL disclosures, as it will make it easier to apply the separate revenue approach. - 84.
+When NZ IFRS 15 becomes mandatory in the 2018/19 TDL year, QLPs are more likely to separately identify the telecommunications and non-telecommunication revenue earned from bundled offers.
 This should reduce the effort required by QLPs to complete their TDL disclosures.
-It may also reduce the need for QLPs to use the deduction approach when calculating qualified revenue. - 88.
-We also intend to consult on the broader impact of NZ IFRS 15 to our TDL methodology in advance of NZ IFRS 15 becoming mandatory in order to help QLPs factor their TDL obligations into the changes they will make to their accounting processes.
-At this stage we anticipate the scope of the consultation to be issuing a request for comment on the implication of NZ IFRS 15 on the TDL and a follow up workshop with QLPs, if required.
+It may also reduce the need for QLPs to use the deduction approach when calculating qualified revenue. - 85.
+We undertook some consultation on the broader impact of NZ IFRS 15 on the TDL methodology earlier in the year by undertaking a survey.
+We will take into account the feedback we received in the survey when we consider updates we may need to make to our instructions for calculating the TDL for 2018/19 onwards.
+We will communicate and consult, if appropriate, on any changes to the TDL process or templates prior to the start of the 2018/19 TDL process.